Certora/Documentation/docs/cvl/v5-changes.md

 The release of `certora-cli` version 5.0 introduces a few small breaking changes for CVL.
-These changes improve the coverage for parametric rules and invariants, and simplify some rarely-used features.
+These changes improve the coverage for parametric rules and invariants, disallow Solidity function calls in quantified expressions, and simplify some rarely-used features.
 This document explains those changes and how to work with them.

 ```{note}
 `certora-cli` 5.0 also includes several new features, bug fixes, and